-Device Queue Size The number of read or write requests that can be queued waiting to be sent to this Device.
-If the Server is being requested to communicate with the Device faster than the Device or the Server can handle, than the number of requests on Device's request queue will start to increase.
+Device Queue The number of read or write requests that can be queued waiting to be sent to faster than the Device or the Server can handle, than the number of requests on Device's request queue will start to increase.
 Once the queue fills, additional requests to read or write to the Device will generate errors back to the Client.